espressif/esp-who/README.md

 cd esp-who/examples/single_chip/detection_with_command_line
 ```

-2. Compile the project.
-You may run `make defconfig` before `make flash` to get the default configurations.
+2. Compile and flash the project.
 ```
-make defconfig
+idf.py build
-make flash
+idf.py flash -p [PORT]
 ```
-3. Advanced users can modify some options by using the command `make menuconfig`.
+3. Advanced users can modify some options by using the command `idf.py menuconfig`.

 Check README.md of each example for more details.